 .
 Block Party Applications must be submitted at least twenty-one (21) days in advance of the event date.
 Applications received within twenty-one (21) days of the event date are subject to a late fee.
 Please note that applications will not be accepted within four (4) business days of the event date.
 On the other hand, if the event is to take place in a business district, (a block or area where commercial businesses outnumber private dwellings) or an organization or business is applying for the permit, the applicant must complete and submit a

-.
-Festival - Special Event Applications must be received at least seventy-five (75) days in advance of the event date.
+Festival - Special Event Applications must be received at least forty-days (45) days in advance of the event date.
 Please note that applications received within this window are subject to disapproval.

 How do I reserve a neighborhood park or recreational area for my event?